A statistical framework for efficient out of distribution detection in deep neural networks: Introduction

-Mutator methods are potentially costly, as they require substituting or retraining the network and subsequently repeating an exhaustive hyperparameter tuning process.
+Mutators are potentially costly, as they require substituting or retraining the network and subsequently repeating an exhaustive hyperparameter tuning process.
 Also, the resulting model quality on the original task may vary.
-Finally, to the best of our knowledge, such methods have no guarantees on the OOD detector's statistical properties.
 Alternatively, observer methods commonly utilize auxiliary models to monitor features produced by the reference network.
-Since this approach is decoupled from the network optimization process, the reference accuracy is retained at the cost of additional test time resources such as compute and memory.
+Since this approach is decoupled from the network optimization process, the reference accuracy is retained at the cost of additional test time resources, such as compute and memory.

 Another differentiating factor between methods, regardless of their class, stems from fundamental assumptions regarding prior knowledge on the test distribution.
 Specifically, some methods (e.g., \citet{hendrycks2018deep,lee2018simple,zisselman2020deep}) rely on prior knowledge, such as access to the OOD data or its proxy.
-However, this can lead to undesirable bias and poor detection performance on unknown test distributions.
+However, this prior can lead to undesirable bias and poor detection performance on other test distributions.

-Since our proposed framework does not rely on modifying the model or its parameters, we will focus on reviewing the relevant observer methods and related work.

-\citet{hendrycks2016baseline} proposed using raw Softmax \citep{bridle1990probabilistic} scores as a baseline method for OOD detection, positioned on the observation that a well-trained DNN tends to assign a higher probability to in-distribution vs. OOD examples. \citet{liang2017enhancing} presented ODIN as an improvement to the baseline method by combining Softmax temperature scaling with a costly input pre-processing strategy.
-The temperature and perturbations magnitude hyper-parameters are calibrated on OOD samples.

-\citet{lee2018simple} and \citet{quintanilha2018detecting}, utilized additional layers of the network for OOD detection. \citet{quintanilha2018detecting} suggested training logistic regression on the per-layer average mean and variance using OOD datasets.
-Alternatively, \citet{lee2018simple} suggested employing the Mahalanobis distance over per-channel mean values under a Linear Discriminant Analysis (LDA) assumption (i.e., the covariance matrix is not class-dependent).
-The method selects the minimal values per-class \& layer, then combines them using logistic regression on a small subset of the OOD dataset.
-The authors suggested replacing OOD data with adversarial examples as a proxy with diminished results. \citet{zisselman2020deep} extends this idea by replacing the Mahalanobis distance with a learned likelihood function, using deep residual-flow models.
-Similarly to \citet{lee2018simple}, the method leverages the aforementioned pre-processing strategy in conjunction with the residual-flow model, while scores are combined using logistic regression following the same procedures.

-A parallel line of work inspired by \citet{lee2018simple} includes \citet{sastry2019zero} and \citet{yu2020outofdistribution}. \citet{sastry2019zero} suggested an alternative score based on the outer product over intermediate feature maps (Gram matrix).
-The authors consider the total deviation from the minimal and maximal values observed on the training data for several Gram matrix exponent orders.
-Each layer's contribution to the total sum is normalized by the mean deviation over a portion of the validation set.